THUDM/WebRL/README.md

 ***

 WebRL, a self-evolving online curriculum learning framework designed for training web agents, targeting the WebArena environment.
-It also serves as a technique for [AutoGLM](https://xiao9905.github.io/AutoGLM/).

 ## 🚀 Quick Start